aler9/howto-logs-rate-exporter/README.md

   - targets: ['localhost:8934']
 ```

 6) The logs should appear in the database, under the `logs_counter` label.
-To compute the rate of each file, it is enough to open the Prometheus web interface (or the popular frontend Grafana) and use the following query:
+To compute the rate of each file, it is enough to open the Prometheus web interface (or the popular frontend Grafana) and insert the following query:
 ```
-rate(logs_counter[5m])
+rate(logs_counter[30s])
 ```